CatsGoBark/HuffmanEncoding/README.md

 # HuffmanEncoding
-Compresses files using the Huffman Algorithm by reading and counting individual bytes as 2 hex characters
+Compresses files using the Huffman Algorithm by reading and counting individual bytes

-(i.e 11111111 -> FF).

-Here's the process generally.
-There's probably flaws:
+Here's the process basically.

 1. Get the file to be converted